 Because Bitcoin is such an open project, there have been endless creative explorations and visualizations.
 Below are a few categories to provide structure.

-From moon lambos to the price rollercoaster, memes naturally arise from the sheer infinite conversations of Bitcoiners around the globe.
-Certain graphics, stories, jokes and ideas stick and spread and become recognizable visuals by the community and are remixed and repeated over and over.
+From moon Lambos to the price rollercoaster, memes naturally arise from the sheer infinite conversations of Bitcoiners around the globe.
+Certain graphics, stories, jokes, and ideas stick and spread and become recognizable visuals by the community and are remixed and repeated repeatedly.

 The gold metaphor #

-Most likely stemming from the original depication as a gold coin, there is a common style of illustration based on this idea.
-This also builds on the narrative of Bitcoin being a type of digital gold, for which additional elements of binary code or electrical circuits are also often added.
-On the other end of the spectrum of realism is the depiction of Bitcoin in the style of video game coins, which is more relatable than gold coins to a digital native audience.
+Most likely stemming from the original depiction as a gold coin, there is a common illustration style based on this idea.
+This also builds on the narrative of Bitcoin is a type of digital gold, for which additional elements of binary code or electrical circuits are also often added.
+On the other end of the spectrum of realism is the depiction of Bitcoin in the style of video game coins, which is more relatable than gold coins to a native digital audience.